SpiderDave/DavePatcher/README.md

         End the patch early and display an error message.
 Optionally provide a reason.

-    pause (broken at the moment!)
+    pause
-        Pauses script and waits for user input
+        Pauses script and waits for user input.

     getinput <text>
         Prompt for user input displaying <text> and store the result in